 Great News !
 The NSW Government is helping kids get active with the new Active Kids Program.
 Parents, guardians and carers can apply for a voucher valued up to $100 per calendar year for each student enrolled in school.

-The voucher may be used with Pinnacle Martial Arts a registered activity provider for registration, participation and membership costs for sport, fitness and active recreation activities.
+The voucher may be used with Pinnacle Taekwondo Martial Arts in Sydney a registered activity provider for registration, participation and membership costs for sport, fitness and active recreation activities.
 The voucher can be used at any time during the calendar year it was issued.

 or Contact us on 0410 686 585